usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-error-pages-static-files-intro/step2/info.md

 </details>
 <br />

-The operator listens to resources of kind `corewaapservice`.
-As soon as such a **CustomResource** is configured, the operator creates the further required resources to run Core WAAP.
+The operator listens to resources of kind `CoreWaapService`.
+As soon as such a **CustomResource** is configured, the operator creates the further required resources to run an USP Core WAAP instance.

 To check if a Core WAAP resource exists you can run:

 ```shell